kristofhracza/hacking_methodology/Windows Hardening/Active Directory/LAPS.md

 # Overview
 **LAPS** allows you to manage the local **Administrator** password (which is randomised, unique, and changed regularly) on domain-joined computers.
 These passwords are centrally stored in Active Directory and restricted to authorised users using ACLs.
-Passwords are protected in transit from the client to the server using Kerberos v5 and AES.
+Passwords are protected in transit from the client to the server using [[88 - Kerberos]] v5 and AES.

 When using LAPS, 2 new attributes appear in the computer objects of the domain: `ms-mcs-AdmPwd` and `ms-mcs-AdmPwdExpirationTime`.
 These attributes contains the plain-text admin password and the expiration time.
 Then, in a domain environment, it could be interesting to check which users can read these attributes.